Dawah: Early Islam

 The term daʿwah has other senses in the Qur'an.
-In sura (chapter) 30:25, for example, it denotes the call to the dead to rise on the Day of Judgment.
+In surah (chapter) 30:25, for example, it denotes the call to the dead to rise on the Day of Judgment.
 When used in the Qur'an, it generally refers to Allah's invitation to live according to his will.
-Thus, when used in the first centuries of Islam, it usually referred to that message and was sometimes used interchangeably with sharī‘a and dīn.
+Thus, when used in the first centuries of Islam, it usually referred to that message and was sometimes used interchangeably with Sharia and dīn.

 Daʿwah is also described as the duty to "actively encourage fellow Muslims in the pursuance of greater piety in all aspects of their lives", a definition which has become central to contemporary Islamic thought.

 During Muhammad's era

 During the Expedition of Al Raji in 625, Muhammad sent some men as missionaries to various different tribes.
 Some men came to Muhammad and requested that Muhammad send instructors to teach them Islam, but the men were bribed by the two tribes of Khuzaymah, who wanted revenge for the assassination of Khalid bin Sufyan (Chief of the Banu Lahyan tribe) by Muhammad's followers.
 A number of missionaries were killed in this expedition, either eight or, according to another account, ten.

 Then during the Expedition of Bir Maona in July 625 Muhammad sent some missionaries at the request of some men from the Banu Amir tribe, but the Muslims were again killed in revenge for the assassination of Khalid bin Sufyan by Muhammad's followers.
 70 Muslims were killed during this expedition.